glitchgod0/rock-band-1-deluxe/README.md

 ## Introduction

-This Repo contains everything you need to build an ark for Rock Band 1 Deluxe for Xbox 360.
+This Repo contains everything you need to build an ark for Rock Band 1 Deluxe for PS3 or Xbox 360.

 ## Features